Birkenstab/pwdb/README.md

 # How to install
 * [Node](http://nodejs.org) has to be installed
-* You need the node modules sqlite3, express, q and scrypt.
-You can install them using this Terminal command: ``npm install sqlite3 express q scrypt``
+* You need the node modules sqlite3, express, body-parser, q and scrypt.
+You can install them using this Terminal command: ``npm install sqlite3 express body-parser q scrypt``
 * Configure the config.js file
 * To start the pwdb server run ``node pwdb_node.js``